ChenHoy/DROID-Splat/README.md

 python setup.py install
 ```
+Grab a coffee :coffee:, because this will take a while (~15 min.).

 We recommend to create a separate virtual environment for depth inference, see their respective repositories.

 ## :question: How to use this framework?